igemsoftware2020/Concordia_Montreal/README.md

-# iGEM2020
+# iGEM2020 - A Yeast Odyssey
-Determine yeast genes regulation in micro-gravity
+A web app that determines yeast genes regulation in micro-gravity

 ---------------------------------------------------------------------------------------------------------------------------------------